Mach to Knot - Speed Conversion for Aviation

 The Mach number is named after Ernst Mach, who studied the speed of sound in the 19th century.
 Knots originated in maritime navigation, based on the speed of a ship measured using a knotted rope.

-In the US, aviation often uses knots for airspeed, while Mach is used for supersonic flight contexts.
+In the US, aviation frequently uses knots for airspeed, while Mach is used for supersonic flight contexts.
 Pilots are trained to convert between these units during flight training.

 European aviation primarily uses knots for air traffic control and navigation.
-Understanding Mach is crucial for pilots operating in high-speed jets.
+Understanding Mach is important for pilots operating in high-speed jets.

 At higher altitudes, the speed of sound decreases, leading to incorrect speed readings.